Frequently Asked Questions (FAQs)

 - PSA’s Privacy Policy describes how we collect, store, and use personal information.
 This policy is periodically updated.

 - PSA is available to federal executive branch employees as described in the Standards of Ethical Conduct for Employees of the Executive Branch at 5 C.F.R.
 Part 2635.
+As federal agencies may have additional restrictions, you should consult with appropriate legal counsel, ethics officers, or designated agency ethics officials for gifts/ethics matters within your agency/organization.

 If I am a current state, local, tribal, or territorial employee, how do the government ethics restrictions and gift rules apply to me as a PSA user?

-Can my children, partner, spouse and/or other family members join PSA?
+Can my children, partner, spouse, and/or other family members join PSA?

 What are PSA users paying for and why does PSA charge fees?